KeliLanguage/doc/specification/section-5-declarations.md

 y = "Hello".identity // the type of `y` is inferred as `String`
 ```

-Generic function by itself is not too useful unless incorporated with generic types such as generic objects or generic tagged union.
+A generic function by itself is not too useful unless incorporated with generic types such as generic objects or generic tagged union.

 ### 5.2.5 Function specialization

 Function specialization is a phenomenon where multiple dispatch and generic functions are used in synergy.
 This feature allows a function to be _specialized when specified_, and _generic when unspecified_.

-Although normal user will rarely utilize this feature, it is crucial for library author to write generic modules.
+Although a normal user will rarely utilize this feature, it is crucial for a library author to write generic modules.

 A common example is the `toString` function.
 It is a generic function, however, it may be specialized, as such: